HighonKode-murli/CloudXL/README.md

-# CloudStore - Distributed File Storage System
+# 🌩️ CloudXL — One Cloud to Rule Them All

-A full-stack application that splits uploaded files into parts and distributes them across multiple cloud storage providers (Google Drive, Dropbox) for redundancy and security.
+CloudXL is a full-stack app that frees you from storage limits by **pooling multiple free cloud storage accounts** (Google Drive, Dropbox).

+Upload a file? ✅ CloudXL **splits it into chunks** and spreads the pieces across your linked accounts.
+Download it? ✅ CloudXL **reassembles it seamlessly** like it was never split.
+Result?
+A **super-cloud** powered by all your free space. 🚀

+---

 ## Features